 Serious or life threatening infections may occur when a pregnancy is ended by miscarriage or by medical or surgical abortion.
-A small number of patients died due to infections that they developed after they used mifepristone and misoprostol to end their pregnancies.
+A small number of patients have died due to infections that they developed after using mifepristone and misoprostol to end their pregnancies.
 It is not known if mifepristone and/or misoprostol caused these infections or deaths.
 If you develop a serious infection, you may not have many symptoms and your symptoms may not be very severe.
 You should call your doctor immediately or get emergency medical treatment if you experience any of the following symptoms: fever greater than 100.4 °F (38 °C) that lasts for more than 4 hours, severe pain or tenderness in the area below the waist, chills, fast heartbeat, or fainting.

 You should also call your doctor immediately or get emergency medical treatment if you have general symptoms of illness such as weakness, nausea, vomiting, diarrhea, or feeling sick for more than 24 hours after taking mifepristone even if you do not have a fever or pain in the area below your waist.

 Talk to your doctor and decide whom to call and what to do in case of an emergency after taking mifepristone.
 Tell your doctor if you do not think that you will be able to follow this plan or to get medical treatment quickly in an emergency during the first two weeks after you take mifepristone.
-Take your medication guide with you if you visit an emergency room or seek emergency medical care so that the doctors who treat you will understand that you are undergoing a medical abortion.

 Keep all appointments with your doctor.
 These appointments are necessary to be sure that your pregnancy has ended and that you have not developed serious complications of medical abortion.